bloom-tech-learning/beatlesm/curriculum/web48/3.2-Advanced-State-Management/Module_3-Async-Redux/Objects/Understanding.md

 #### Answer:   (C)

-- Hints: This is the actual definition of the term "thunk", and it's why redux-thunk is named that.
+- Hints: (A)    This is the actual definition of the term "thunk", and it's why redux-thunk is named that.
 It uses this principle to give access to the dispatch function in our action creators.

 ## Question 5